Curriculum

 -

-This course is designed to help your learners understand the reimbursement process and the various methodologies involved.
-They will be introduced to billing cycles and how health information technology is used in medical offices, and learn about basic accounting transaction terminology and apply this information to enter patient charges and payments.
+This course is designed to help you understand the reimbursement process and the various methodologies involved.
+You’ll be introduced to billing cycles and how health information technology is used in medical offices, and learn about basic accounting transaction terminology and apply this information to enter patient charges and payments.

-- Describe the contents of the Electronic Health Record, application of SimChart for the Medical Office, and security, privacy, and confidentiality associated with medical records
+- Describe the contents of the Electronic Health Record and security, privacy, and confidentiality practices associated with medical records.

 -